Jontom01/NarrativeMapper/README.md

 ## Estimated Cost (OpenAI Pricing)

-Estimated cost: **$0.13 to $0.28 per 1 million tokens**.
+Estimated cost: **$0.02 to $0.17 per 1 million tokens**.

-Example: A CSV containing 1,000 Reddit comments costs approximately **$0.01** to process.
+Example: A CSV containing 1,000, all greater than one sentence long, Reddit comments costs approximately **$0.01** to process.

 <details>
 <summary><strong>Click for pricing details</strong></summary>

-The OpenAI text-embedding-3-large model costs approximately $0.13 per 1 million input tokens.
+The OpenAI text-embedding-3-small model costs approximately $0.02 per 1 million input tokens.
 Determined by the total tokens of your input textual messages.

 The Chat Completions model used for summarization (gpt-4o-mini) is $0.15 per 1 million input tokens.
 The max_sample_size parameter (referenced later) helps reduce costs by limiting how many comments are passed into gpt-4o-mini for each cluster.
 This can significantly reduce the Chat Completions token usage.